MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Sites/New-MgSiteContentTypeColumn.md

     - `[AllowMultipleSelection <Boolean?>]`: Indicates whether multiple values can be selected from the source.
     - `[ChooseFromType <String>]`: Whether to allow selection of people only, or people and groups.
 Must be one of peopleAndGroups or peopleOnly.
     - `[DisplayAs <String>]`: How to display the information about the person or group chosen.
 See below.
-  - `[PropagateChanges <Boolean?>]`: If true, changes to this column will be propagated to lists that implement the column.
+  - `[PropagateChanges <Boolean?>]`: If 'true', changes to this column will be propagated to lists that implement the column.
   - `[ReadOnly <Boolean?>]`: Specifies whether the column values can be modified.
   - `[Required <Boolean?>]`: Specifies whether the column value isn't optional.
   - `[SourceColumn <IMicrosoftGraphColumnDefinition>]`: columnDefinition
   - `[Term <IMicrosoftGraphTermColumn>]`: termColumn
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[AllowMultipleValues <Boolean?>]`: Specifies whether the column will allow more than one value
+    - `[AllowMultipleValues <Boolean?>]`: Specifies whether the column will allow more than one value.
     - `[ShowFullyQualifiedName <Boolean?>]`: Specifies whether to display the entire term path or only the term label.
   - `[Text <IMicrosoftGraphTextColumn>]`: textColumn
     - `[(Any) <Object>]`: This indicates any property can be added to this object.